kieranpotts/dotfiles/docs/usage/shells/startup-scripts.md

 The `~/.bash_profile` file is also used to configure prompt customizations – using the [Oh My Posh](https://ohmyposh.dev/) framework – and history customizations.

 Finally, a `~/bashrc` file is included, too.
-This "Bash run command" file is used to define additional scripts that should be run every time the `bash` command is called to execute a script (which happens in interactive non-login mode).
+This "Bash run command" file is used to define additional scripts that should be run every time the `bash` command is called to execute a script – which happens in interactive non-login mode.
 This is a good place to reset environment variables and other globals that you want to be consistent for every Bash script you run on your system.
-As per common practice, the `~/.bashrc` file is sourced from `~/.bash_profile`, so ensuring consistent behavior of all commands run in a terminal – whether by direct invocation or via inclusion in a script.
+As per common practice, the `~/.bashrc` file also sources `~/.bash_profile`, so ensuring consistent behavior regardless of the mode in which the shell is running.

 The `bin/update!` script also installs "local" versions of all these files into your user directory: